Naowak/STREAM-Benchmark/README.md

 ## 🚀 Features

 - **12 Diverse Tasks**: From simple memory tests to complex pattern recognition
-- **Multiple Difficulty Levels**: Small and medium configurations for different computational budgets
+- **Multiple Difficulty Levels**: Small, medium and large configurations.
+Advice : if you're building an architecture, you should begin with small.
 - **Unified Interface**: Consistent API across all tasks with standardized evaluation metrics
 - **Ready-to-Use**: Pre-configured datasets with train/validation/test splits
 - **Flexible**: Support for both classification and regression tasks